Travel smart and travel cheap; with these travel tips, you can spend less time watching your wallet and more time taking in the sites.

 If you don't already have a travel rewards credit card, you're missing out on one of the easiest ways to travel cheap.
 And, depending on the credit card you choose, the points (or miles) you accumulate can add up and often be used towards anything travel-related - so not just flights, but also hotels, car rentals, tours and more.

 ABM fees can put a dent in your account

 Call your bank if you're planning on using ABMs while on vacation; you may be surprised at how much this convenience will end up costing you.
 Transaction fees, additional withdrawal fees (for using a non-affiliated ABM), and foreign currency conversion administration fees may all apply.

 Only you should be roaming, not your phone

 The pay-per-use fees for voice, data, and text messages are cost prohibitive and add up quickly when travelling.
 Avoid paying exorbitantly high fees by getting a travel bundle plan from your service provider.
 Listed are the big three in Canada with links: Bell Canada, Rogers Communications, and Telus.

-Cheap travel doesn't have to mean that you travel to destinations you're not interested in, stay at accommodations you don't like, or eat poorly while you're there.
+Cheap travel doesn't mean that you have to travel to destinations you're not interested in, stay at accommodations you don't like, or eat poorly while you're there.
 In fact, cheap travel - in this one traveller's opinion - means smart travel.
-Pay for what's important, get the most out of what's easily available to you and avoid falling prey to unnecessary fees and surcharges.
+Plan accordingly, pay for what's important, get the most out of what's easily available to you and avoid falling prey to unnecessary fees and surcharges.

 Travel Insurance Savings Tips